Design Thinking Model: DART

 Conclusion

-In case you are curious to know more about SDTP way of Design Thinking, then you can go to the link below to explore more:
+In case you are curious to know more about the SDTP way of Design Thinking, then you can go to the link below to explore more:

 https://notionpress.com/read/design-thinking-playbook-for-practitioners